Kenny-Hui/blog-11ty/content/blog/2024-05-13-reverse-engineering-a-mouse/index.md

     <td>f8</td><td>Middle forward (Towards front)</td>
 </table>

-**DP** is the DPI profile that should be active (00-03) Or **80** if the button is released.
+**DP** is the DPI profile that should be active (00-03)
+Or **80** if the button is released.
 (I assume 80 is only to indicate the button is released & is not related to DPI)

-So what likely is the case is that the program monitors incoming data from this address, and update the active DPI accordingly to **DP** reported by the mouse.
+So what likely is the case is that the program monitors incoming data from this endpoint, and updates the active DPI accordingly to **DP** reported by the mouse.

 What I ended up doing in my program is to spin up another thread to monitor Interface 1 for "in-coming" data like this, then pass the data off to the UI and let it change the selected DPI.